0xa3k5/web3icons/README.md

 ```

-This will install the `@token-icons/core` package, which serves optimized SVGs as SVG files, and the `@token-icons/react` package, which provides React components for token icons.
+This will install the `@token-icons/core` package, which serves optimized SVGs as SVG files, and the `@token-icons/react` package, which serves React components for token icons.

 > You can install either of the packages based on your project's needs.